vbelz/Lyrics_classifier/README.md

 Then it will be saved to disk as an csv file.

-Below, an example how the database should look like.
+Below, an example how the database should look like:

 <img src="Data_base_ex.png" alt="Example of artist's database" title="Example"  />